Tibolt/game-off-2021/README.md

 ## About

 Short game made in Godot for [Game Off 2021] (https://itch.io/jam/game-off-2021/) Game Jam.
-You appear in small world, where you need to defend againts big bugs who are  protecting thier smaller brothers
+You appear in small world, where you need to defend against big bugs who are  protecting their smaller brothers

 ## How to play